jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The people remember.
 England is a realm, and a realm needs a king.

 Charles's son is declared king.
 Charles II rides into London.
 The crowds cheer.
 The banners go back up.
 The theatres reopen.
 Taverns swell.
 The King's murderers are hunted.
 The worst are executed.
-England exhales.
+England goes back to work.

 Charles II leans toward the foreign faith, Catholicism, in a devoutly Protestant England.
 His brother James succeeds him, and wears that old faith openly.

 Parliament is furious.
 The people are scared.

-New Protestant monarchs, William and Mary, are installed—and paid by Parliament—in a Glorious Revolution.
+New Protestant monarchs, William and Mary from Holland, are installed—and paid by Parliament—in a Glorious Revolution.
+England now stays at work.

-Before, during, and after the bitter wars of theology in England and Europe, members from all faiths wanted out of the carnage.
+Before, during, and after the bitter wars of theology in England and Continental Europe, members from all faiths wanted out of the carnage.

 New soil.
 No king.

 Massachusetts.
 Connecticut.
 Rhode Island.
 Congregations governing themselves.
 Towns voting on their own affairs.
 A quiet experiment in self-rule seeds itself, growing in the cold northern soil.

-*"Separation of government powers."*
+*"Separation of military, executive, legislative, judicial powers."*
 *"Separation of church and state."*
 *"Freedom of religion."*
 *"All men are created equal..."*